 These are the mandatory documents for the application:

 - Letter of motivation (a maximum of 500 words, to be typed)

 - (Temporary) Transcript of Records with grades*

-- short Course description of all of your courses in engineering fundamentals, physics and optics for applicants who have no degree in B.Sc. in Physics
+- Short course description of all your courses in engineering fundamentals, physics, and optics (for applicants who do not have a B.Sc. in Physics)

-If available, you might also wish to submit these voluntary documents too:
+If available, you might also wish to submit these voluntary documents:

 - Passport photo

 - Language proficiency certificates of other foreign languages